Learning to Optimise Climate Sensor Placement using a Transformer: Introduction

-The overall goal of this paper is to develop a novel sensor placement approach that focuses on learning improvement heuristics.
-We accomplish three primary contributions in this work: \begin{enumerate} \item We present an RL formulation on our optimal climate sensor placement problem with improvement heuristics, where policy is responsible for directing moving sensor to desired candidate sensor locations, enabling more efficient search strategies. \item We develop an actor-critic algorithm for training the policy network, which enables the policy to continuously learn and adapt based on the current state of the search process. \item We conduct extensive experimental comparison of our method with state-of-the-art approaches, ultimately demonstrating the effectiveness and superiority of our proposed approach in producing high-quality solutions. \end{enumerate}
+\begin{enumerate} \item We present an RL formulation on our optimal climate sensor placement problem as a heuristics improvement problem, where a RL policy is responsible for directing moving sensor to desired candidate sensor locations, enabling more effective search strategies.
+Moreover, we implement an environmental simulator designed specifically for the climate sensor placement problem.
+This simulator is capable of generating random problem instances represented by the state of the environment, performing actions to move sensors from one location to another, return rewards for every action and total reward over time. \item We develop a DL-based sensor placement approach based on a transformer, which represent the RL policy and it is trained via an actor-critic algorithm.
+This algorithm enables this transformer-based policy to continuously learn and adapt based on the current state of the environment. \item We conduct extensive experimental comparison of our method with other heuristic based approaches, ultimately demonstrating the effectiveness and superiority of our proposed approach in producing high-quality solutions. \end{enumerate}

 The remainder of this paper is structured as follows: Sect.~\ref{sect:literature_review} delves into related work concerning methods for solving optimization problems and provides essential preliminaries.
 Sect.~\ref{sect:problem formulation} details the formulation of our sensor placement problem.
 Sect.~\ref{sect: method} offers an overview of the method we propose.
 Sect.~V evaluates our method's effectiveness by contrasting it with recent algorithms.
 Sect.~\ref{sect:model_exploration} elucidates the underlying insights of the model.
 Finally, Sect.~\ref{sect:conclusion} concludes the paper and discusses potential avenues for future research.